cheomanigua/godotdoc/content/docs/data_structures/dictionaries.md

 ### CSV to JSON

-Let's say that we have a csv file called `creatures.csv` and we want to converted to a JSON file called `creatures.json`.
+Let's say that we have a csv file called `creatures.csv` and we want to convert it to a JSON file called `creatures.json`.
+During the conversion, we want to create a hash key with the first column of the csv file, so it can be used properly in Godot as a Dictionary key.

 - Create the following python script and name it, for instance, to `convert.py`: